 The secret to not getting sick from your pool water is to ensure that it does not enter your body.

 If you have any cuts or wounds, ensure they are fully and properly covered.
-There are many waterproof bandages on the market which can help.
+There are many waterproof bandages on the market which can help, for example, these Nexcare bandages can be found here on Amazon.

 4. Swim When Healthy